Eglestone History, Family Crest & Coats of Arms

 The surname Eglestone was first found in Durham.
 Egglestone Abbey is a former Premonstratensian Abbey on the southern Yorkshire bank of the River Tees, now in ruins.

-Important Dates for the Eglestone family
+Early History of the Eglestone family

 This web page shows only a small excerpt of our Eglestone research.
 Another 194 words (14 lines of text) covering the years 1260, 1581, 1603, 1623, 1610 and 1623 are included under the topic Early Eglestone History in all our PDF Extended History products and printed products wherever possible.